Breakfast Burrito

 10 servings

-Wipe out the pan and add the oil and potatoes.
-Cook for about 10 minutes until golden.
+• Wipe out the pan, then add the oil and potatoes.
+Cook until golden, about 10 minutes.
+If you are using Tator Tots, skip this step.

-Whisk the eggs and the milk.
-Coat a non-stick pan with cooking spray and add the egg mixture.
-Gently cook over low heat, pushing the eggs into the center of the pan forming clouds.
-When eggs are set but not dry, remove them from the heat.
+• Whisk the eggs and milk.
+Coat a nonstick pan with cooking spray and add the egg mixture.
+Gently cook over low heat, pushing the eggs into the center of the pan to form clouds.
+When the eggs are set but not dry, remove them from the heat.